xuantengh/sysu-experiment-latex-template/README.md

 This repo contains LaTeX template for experiment (mainly for CS) report.

 *TODO*:
-- [ ] add vscode configure file to
+- [ ] add vscode configure file to improve ease of use
 - [ ] exploit github action to enable automatic compiling

 ## Getting Started